codeforamerica/brigade/README.md

 answer - string - None - Yes - "I invented software engineering and sent the first people to the moon."
 ```

+Testing Checkins

+We made a simple testing route to POST to at https://www.codeforamerica.org/brigade/test-checkin/.
+It won't save anything, but it will return the correct error codes if you get the `cfapi_url` wrong.
+It will return your POSTed data back to you if you get succeed with a 200.

 ## Installation

 The Code for America Brigade site is built on [Flask](http://flask.pocoo.org/) and Python with a little bit of Javascript.
 The `app.py` file describes the routes.
 The `templates` have the html.